rlobillo/openshift-virtualization-tests/README.md

 ## Running chaos tests

-The chaos tests for cnv are run using the combination of [krkn](https://github.com/redhat-chaos/krkn) and [Litmus](https://litmuschaos.io/).

-In each scenario we [run krkn standalone](https://github.com/redhat-chaos/krkn/blob/main/docs/installation.md) using python (version >= 3.9).
-In general, all Litmus scenarios need a ChaosEngine resource that contains all the information necessary to run a chaos experiment.
-The yaml for this resource is created dynamically for each scenario and passed to the krkn process when launching it, along with the kubeconfig and the krkn config file.
-Krkn in turn installs Litmus into the cluster, runs the experiment by applying the ChaosEngine yaml and verifies the result of the execution.
+CNV chaos tests disrupt the cluster in different ways in order to build confidence in the robustness of CNV.

-To run the chaos tests the following command needs to be run
+To run the chaos tests the following command needs to be run:

 ```bash
 make tests PYTEST_ARGS="-k chaos"